-Vent Piping Guidlines
+Vent Piping Guidelines

 NOTE - Lennox has approved the use of DuraVent® and Centrotherm manufactured vent pipe and terminations as an option to PVC.
 When using the PolyPro® by DuraVent or InnoFlue® by Centrotherm venting system the vent pipe requirements stated in the unit installation instruction - minimum & maximum vent lengths, termination clearances, etc. - apply and must be followed.
 Follow the instructions provided with PoyPro by DuraVent and InnoFlue by Centrotherm venting system for assembly or if requirements are more restrictive.
-The PolyPro by Duravent and InnoFlue by Centrotherm venting system must also follow the uninsulated
+The PolyPro by Duravent and InnoFlue by Centrotherm venting system must also follow the uninsulated and unconditioned space criteria listed in TABLE 7.

-The EL296UHV can be installed as either a Non-Direct Vent or a Direct Vent gas central furnace.
+The EL296UHE can be installed as either a Non-Direct Vent or a Direct Vent gas central furnace.